 The Chancel remains dedicated to worship and the sacraments, while the Centre, (located in the nave) now offers space for meetings, receptions and certain sports.
 The primary school regularly use the space.
 St Mary the Virgin, Chislet is a beautiful, idyllic country church, complete with wonderful stained glass, an ancient baptismal font and a quaintly pretty organ.
-Her congregation celebrate their faith with a range of services covering the traditional Book of Common Prayer, Inter-generational worship and Pet Services.
-They would love to welcome you!
+Our Sunday services begin a 9.15am and usually last around an hour followed by refreshments.
+Services are inter-generational and we celebrate Holy Communion on the fourth Sunday of the month.

 Our picturesque Church lies at the heart of a sprawling rural parish of 6,835 acres, consisting of the five small hamlets of Highstead, Boyden Gate, Marshside, Chislet and Upstreet whose combined, though scattered, population numbers around 903, with 322 households.
 The thriving parish school is located just opposite the church, where the number of pupils with special educational needs and/or disabilities is above the National average.
 The Church of Chislet has begun renewing old links with the Marshside Methodist Chapel, and the two congregations continue to reach out in quiet ways to the wider community, of which they are an integral part.
 Chislet and her close neighbour Hoath share a monthly Parish magazine detailing events and fund raising activities.